disouzam/emt887-mtfd-trab4-2017/README.md

 # About the analyzed problem

 The fluid flow and heat transfer in a cylindrical tube were simulated through finite volume method using Ansys R18.1 and Fluent solver.
-The base case was presented by professor Rajesh Bhaskaran in videos from the course `A Hands-on Introduction to Engineering Simulations`, available in edX platform, and consisted of the following geometry, fluid properties and boundary conditions:
+The base case was presented by [professor Rajesh Bhaskaran](https://www.engineering.cornell.edu/people/rajesh-bhaskaran/) in videos from the course [A Hands-on Introduction to Engineering Simulations](https://learning.edx.org/course/course-v1:CornellX+ENGR2000X+1T2017/home), available in edX platform, and consisted of the following geometry, fluid properties and boundary conditions:

 - Geometry: straight cylindrical tube, diameter of $20\ cm$ and length of $3\ m$.
 Smooth walls.
 - Laminar flow regime - Fluid with a density of $1\ kg/m³$, viscosity of $0.002\ kg/m.s$, specific heat of $1006.43\ J/kg.K$, and thermal conductivity of $0.0242\ W/m.K$.